 Assign a Registered Agent

-If you own a LLC you’re required to designate an in-state registered agent when you form your company and in each additional state in which you are doing business.
+If you own an LLC, you’re required to designate an in-state registered agent when you form your company and in each additional state in which you are doing business.

-While states vary in their exact requirements for registered agents, there are three rules that generally apply:
+While states vary in their exact requirements for registered agents, there are three rules that often apply: